Creating Chapter Titles for Nonfiction Books

 Shorter titles are better.
 Ideally, a chapter title should be no longer than 15 words.

 Either use subtitles for every chapter title or don’t use subtitles at all.
-Again, a consistent pattern to your subtitles is important.
+Again, having a consistent pattern in your subtitles is important.
 And if you include dates, i.e., 1992–1994, separate those dates with an en dash.

-You can group your chapters into “parts,” however, each part must consist of two or more chapters.
+You can group your chapters into “parts,” but each part must consist of two or more chapters.

 Want some guidance on structuring your nonfiction book?